This post is all about a homeschool mom’s cleaning routine.

 The rotating chores are things that only need to be done once a week.
 Our rotating chore schedule is as follows.

-Monday: Vaccuum upstairs bedrooms
+Monday: Vacuum upstairs bedrooms

 Tuesday: Vaccuum basement and stairs